gebisthefallenhero/math4610/SoftWare_Manual/SinglePoint.md

 **Usage/Example:**

-By using the function SinglePoint() you will print out the number of binary digits that can be represented on the computer using single point precision.
+By using the function calcSinglePoint() you will print out the number of binary digits that can be represented on the computer using single point precision.
 Here is an example main class

 ```